STATEMENT OF ACADEMIC INTEGRITY

 Assisting anyone to engage in any of the violations described above qualifies as academic dishonesty.

 The faculty of Claremont McKenna College is firmly committed to upholding the highest standards of academic integrity.
 Each faculty member has the responsibility to report cases of academic dishonesty to the Academic Standards Committee, which has the duty of dealing with cases of alleged academic dishonesty.
 When informed of such a case by the instructor, the Committee receives statements and other evidence from the instructor and the student.
 If aspects of the facts are in dispute, the Committee, by itself or through a designated subcommittee, investigates through interviewing the instructor, the student, and any other relevant witnesses and considering other evidence.
 If the Committee finds that academic dishonesty has taken place, it then decides upon a punishment, such as suspension.
 The Committee determines the punishment after due consideration of all circumstances.
-For further information on suspension and dismissal for academic dishonesty, see Statement of Academic Policy .
+Any penalty with regard to grades is the prerogative of the instructor.
+For further information on suspension and dismissal for academic dishonesty, see Statement of Academic Policy.

 Since plagiarism takes a variety of forms, “Avoiding Plagiarism”, by H. Ramsey Fowler is reproduced here as an Appendix.